llvm/llvm-project/amd/comgr/README.md

 Comgr supports some environment variables to aid in debugging.
 These include:

-* `AMD_COMGR_SAVE_TEMPS`: If this is set, and is not "0", Comgr will not delete temporary files generated during compilation.
+* `AMD_COMGR_SAVE_TEMPS`: If this is set, and is not "0", Comgr does not delete temporary files generated during compilation.
+These files do not appear in the current working directory, but are instead left in a platform-specific temporary directory (`/tmp` on Linux and `C:\Temp` or the path found in the `TEMP` environment variable on Windows).
 * `AMD_COMGR_REDIRECT_LOGS`: If this is not set, or is set to "0", logs are returned to the caller as normal.
-If this is set to "stdout" or "stderr", logs are instead redirected to the standard output or error stream, respectively.
+If this is set to "stdout"/"-" or "stderr", logs are instead redirected to the standard output or error stream, respectively.
 If this is set to any other value, it is interpreted as a filename which logs should be appended to.